-The Department of Sociology and Social Work is made up of two related but distinct programs.
-Both sociology and social work are concerned with advancing social justice and human rights.
-Both disciplines are concerned with understanding contemporary social issues, policies, and solutions.
-Sociology emphasizes research, interpretation, and analysis, and in contrast social work emphasizes intervention and practice, including monitoring and evaluation.
+The Department of Sociology and Social Work is made up of three related but distinct programs—sociology, social work, and behavioral sciences.
+All are concerned with advancing social justice and human rights, and with understanding contemporary social issues, policies, and solutions.
+While sociology and behavioral sciences are concerned with understanding contemporary social issues, policies, and solutions, social work emphasizes intervention and practice, including monitoring and evaluation.

-The Department offers a major in sociology and a major in social work; minors in sociology, socio-psychology, gerontology, leadership and civic enagement and nonprofit leadership; and certificates in gerontology and nonprofit leadership.
+The Department offers a major in sociology, a major in behavioral sciences, and a major in social work; minors in sociology, socio-psychology, gerontology, leadership and civic engagement and nonprofit leadership; and certificates in gerontology and nonprofit leadership.

 Sociology is a behavioral science that provides a framework for understanding social inequality, patterns of behavior, forces of social change and resistance, and how social systems work.
 Sociology offers a range of research techniques that can be applied to virtually any aspect of society.